 7. Mrs. E. has Amyotrophic Lateral Sclerosis.
 She no longer has the ability to speak or even to nod her head "yes" or "no." Her cognitive skills remain intact, she can spell, and she can move her eyes in all directions.
 The speech-language pathologist taught both Mrs. E. and the nursing staff to use a communication board so that Mrs. E. could communicate with staff.
 The communication board has been in use over the past 2 weeks and has proven very successful.
 The nursing staff, volunteers, and family members are reminded by a sign over Mrs. E.'s bed that they are to provide her with the board to enable her to communicate with them.
 This is also documented in Mrs. E.'s care plan.
-Because the teaching and practice using the communicate successfully, she no longer receives skill and practice training in communication.
+Because the teaching and practice using the communication board had been completed 2 weeks ago and Mrs. E. is able to use the board to communicate successfully, she no longer receives skill and practice training in communication.